LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 The variable REP stands for 'replacements' and will be used to create the column "forms" from the column "values", where replacements are hard-coded.
-There is only one simple replacement rule, which is expressed as a list comprehension, namely that characters "†×∆-¹²³⁴’" have to be deleted in each word.
-They convey some additional information in the original source, that is redundant in our own use case.
+There is only one simple replacement rule, which is expressed as a list comprehension, namely that characters "†×∆-¹²³⁴’" are deleted in each word.

 Next, we are loading the word-vectors that we have downloaded in step 3.
-``tokens2clusters`` is how we rename the IPA method that clusters a segmented IPA string into consonant and vowel clusters. ``rc`` is an instance of loanpy's Adrc class and "etc/H2EAHsc.json" is the sound correspondence file we have generated in `part two, step three of the ronataswestoldturkic repository
+``rc`` is an instance of
+loanpy's Adrc class and "etc/H2EAHsc.json" is the sound correspondence file we have generated in `part two, step three of the ronataswestoldturkic repository